reactjs/react.dev/src/content/reference/react/use.md

 `use` returns the <CodeStep step={2}>context value</CodeStep> for the <CodeStep step={1}>context</CodeStep> you passed.
 To determine the context value, React searches the component tree and finds **the closest context provider above** for that particular context.

-To pass context to a `Button`, wrap it or one of its parent components into the corresponding context provider:
+To pass context to a `Button`, wrap it or one of its parent components into the corresponding context provider.

 ```js [[1, 3, "ThemeContext"], [2, 3, "\\"dark\\""], [1, 5, "ThemeContext"]]
 function MyPage() {